syncfusion-content/maui-docs/MAUI/ImageEditor/migration.md

 # Migrate from Xamarin.Forms SfImageEditor to .NET MAUI SfImageEditor

-To make the migration from the `[Xamarin SfImageEditor]` to the `[.NET MAUI SfImageEditor]` easier, most of the APIs from the `Xamarin SfImageEditor` were kept in the `.NET MAUI SfImageEditor`.
+To make the migration from the `[Xamarin SfImageEditor]` to the `[.NET MAUI SfImageEditor]` easier, most of the APIs from the Xamarin SfImageEditor are kept in the `.NET MAUI SfImageEditor`.
 However, to maintain the consistency of API naming in the `.NET MAUI SfImageEditor`, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces